Corinth Canal: After completion

 The canal experienced financial and operational difficulties after completion.
 The narrowness of the canal makes navigation difficult.
-Its high walls channel wind along its length, and the different times of the tides in the two gulfs cause strong tidal currents in the channel.
+Its high walls funnel wind along its length, and the different times of the tides in the two gulfs cause strong tidal currents in the channel.
 For these reasons, many ship operators were unwilling to use the canal, and traffic was far below predictions.
 Annual traffic of just under 4 million net tons had been anticipated, but by 1906 traffic had reached only half a million net tons annually.
 By 1913, the total had risen to 1.5 million net tons, but the disruption caused by World War I resulted in a major decline in traffic.

 Another persistent problem was the heavily faulted nature of the sedimentary rock, in an active seismic zone, through which the canal is cut.
 The canal's high limestone walls have been persistently unstable from the start.
 Although it was formally opened in July 1893 it was not opened to navigation until the following November, due to landslides.
 It was soon found that the wake from ships passing through the canal undermined the walls, causing further landslides.
 This required further expense in building retaining walls along the water's edge for more than half of the length of the canal, using 165,000 cubic metres of masonry.
 Between 1893 and 1940, it was closed for a total of four years for maintenance to stabilise the walls.
 In 1923 alone, 41,000 cubic metres of material fell into the canal, which took two years to clear out.